 If the underlying work is done, substantial changes could be achieved:

-For Those Entering Addiction Rehab For Their First Time, What Are 3 Things They Do Wrong?
+For Those Entering Addiction Treatment For The First Time, What Mistakes Do You See Most Often Occurring?

 (iii) The failure to properly take into account, and prepare for, any unexpected situation which could trigger a relapse back into addiction, and without the support and backup to prevent this from happening.